-So, do not provide this minimum written notice at your peril if you are seeking to move.
-And don’t just give 60 days notice but give as much notice as is possible.
-This author believes that if there is the possibility that there will not be an agreement for relocation, given notice to school age children should be given at least six to nine months before the start of the school year.
+So, if you fail to provide this minimum written notice, you do so at your peril.
+And don’t just give 60 days notice.
+Give as much notice as possible.
+Consider a rule of thumb.
+If there exists the possibility that there will not be an agreement for relocation, provide notice in cases involving school-age children at least six to nine months before the school year starts.

-So what has to be in the written notice?
+So what do I need to include in the written notice?

-The notice should also provide a place for the signature of the other parent.
+Also provide in the notice a place for the signature of the other parent.

 What happens if the other parent signs the notice?

-Then it is up to the parent seeking relocation to file the signed notice with the court.
+Then the parent seeking relocation must file the signed notice with the court.
 Illinois relocation law then provides that if this is done, “relocation shall be allowed without any further court action.”
-But then parenting time may need to be altered and the law provides, “The court shall modify the parenting plan or allocation judgment to accommodate a parent’s relocation as agreed by the parents, as long as the agreed modification is in the child’s best interests.”
+But parenting time may need to be altered.
+So, the relocation law in Illinois also provides, “The court shall modify the parenting plan or allocation judgment to accommodate a parent’s relocation as agreed by the parents, as long as the agreed modification is in the child’s best interests.”

 So what happens if the other parent objects to the relocation or does not sign the written notice?

-If the non-relocating parent objects to the relocation, does not sign the notice described above, or the parents cannot agree on modification of the parenting plan or allocation judgment, the parent seeking relocation must file a petition seeking permission to relocate.
-If contested, whether relocation is granted is then based on the best interest of the children.
+If the non-relocating parent objects to the relocation or does not sign the notice described above, then the parent seeking relocation must file a petition.
+That petition requests the court’s permission to relocate.
+If contested, the court decides relocation based on the children’s best interest.

 I have “sole custody.”
 Do I need the father’s permission, or a court order, to move with my child to another state?